-This section explains how trained operators can use the projector for presenting cinema events such as first-run movies stored on a digital media storage device.
+This section explains how trained operators can use the projector for presenting cinema events such as movie releases stored on a digital media storage device.
 Please read through these pages before displaying cinema for the first time.
 A good understanding of all cinema functions and how to access them will help you to run an event smoothly and easily.
 NOTE: Before attempting cinema use, the projector must be properly installed, aligned and configured by a qualified service technician as described in Section 2 Installation & Setup.
-Read also Section 3 Operation.
+Refer also to Section 3 Operation.